smannist/game-release-search/README.md

 # Description

-The application allows the user to search for the latest video game releases on most modern platforms (PC, PS5, etc.) as well as rate them based on their level of interest.
+The application allows the user to search for the latest video game releases on most modern platforms (e.g. PC, PS5) as well as rate them based on their level of interest.

-# Features
+## Features

 * The user can create a new account, which can then be used to log in to the application
 * The user will be able to see a list of all available platforms